toggledbits/DeusExMachina/README.md

 A Lua interface is also supported since version 1.1 for both UI5 and UI7, via a luup.call_action() call:

 ```
+-- For the new Deus Ex Machina II plugin (v2.0 and higher), do this:
 luup.call_action("urn:toggledbits-com:serviceId:DeusExMachinaII1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)

+-- For the old Deus Ex Machina plugin (v1.1 and earlier) running on UI5 or UI7, do this:
+luup.call_action("urn:futzle-com:serviceId:DeusExMachina1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)
 ```

 Of course, only one of either "0" or "1" should be specified.